15 Text Messaging Statistics Every Business Should Know

 Sure, there are times when only a phone call will do, but you would be amazed at how business interactions can be handled quickly and effectively through text messaging.

-In fact, 78% of consumers polled wished they could text a business, but the majority of businesses don’t have this communication option available.
+In fact, 78% of consumers polled wished they could text a business, but most businesses don’t have this option available.
 According to Twilio, only 48% of business are equipped to handle messaging.

 Texting used to be something you did with friends and relatives, but recent studies have shown most bosses (79%) approve of using text messaging for business purposes.